jwc20/stopwatch-ics/README.md

 - [ ] Make splitList into a table
       ~~- [ ] Dont export start (first element) of the splitList(?)~~
 - [x] Events uses predecessor interval time as duration.
+- [ ] want to continue counting timer and interval timer to reset to 0 when stopped or refreshed.

 ## TODO